Vay134/C-Shell/README.md

 ## Additional Features

 - ASCII art banner on shell start.
-- Several selectable colour themes.
+- Several selectable colour themes, configurable on startup in the .cseshellrc file.
 - Time, user, and cwd shown on each prompt.
 - Resource-usage reporting for each command that runs.
+- .cseshellrc parser that allows parsing environment variables (including PATH), commands, and comments

 ## Sustainability and Inclusivity